 The Tibetan Spaniel is a strong-willed, alert dog, originally bred thousands of years ago to keep monks company in the Himalayas, and to bark when anyone approached the monastery.
 They are not spaniels at all, but rather share ancestry with other breeds developed in China, including the Pekingese, the Pug, and the Shih Tzu.

 Dubbed 'Tibbies' by those who know and adore them, Tibetan Spaniels have a catlike agility.
-They like climbing to high perches, such as the backs of chairs and couches, where they can get the best view of a room.
+They like climbing to high perches, such as the backs of chairs and couches, where they can survey the room.
 Tibbies are always enjoyable company, with a good sense of humor and a cheerful demeanor.
 They don't require an abundance of exercise, but they do need lots of loving attention.
 This is a breed that adores snuggling on the couch.
-With people they don't know, they can be aloof at first, but they are usually welcoming of four-legged strangers.
+With people they don't know, they can be aloof at first, but are usually welcoming of four-legged strangers.
 Though devoted to their people, Tibbies are also headstrong and require gentle, firm training so they don't rule the roost.

 Tibetan Spaniels are nicknamed Tibbies.

 Coat – The Tibetan Spaniel's double coat is silky and medium in length.
 The fur is smooth on the face and grows longer around the neck to form a 'shawl.'
 The ears, tail, and the back of the front and rear legs are feathered.
 Their coat can be any color or mix of colors.

 Tibbies are small dogs who are slightly longer than they are tall.
 They have a sleek, strong build, and move with a quick, sprightly gait.
 They carry themselves proudly and their dark brown, oval eyes convey alertness and intelligence.
 Their muzzle is of medium length with a slightly undershot jaw.
 The Tibby's high-set tail curves over the back in a jaunty plume.